Elementary

 The Elementary Curriculum

 The center of the elementary curriculum is "The Great Stories", which are five highly impressionistic and captivating stories that present the whole or ‘cosmic’ view of the world, giving children the big picture of biology, earth science, history, language, mathematics, music, and art, while also showing the relationship between each area.
-With all areas of human knowledge being interrelated, the Montessori elementary curriculum does not approach schoolwork as discrete subject areas, but rather offering lessons that allow students to discover the interrelationship between subject areas and understand how math, language, science and history are important and all work together.
-These associations give children a framework for understanding how the world works as a whole and where they stand in relation to the Universe, which is why we often refer to our elementary curriculum as ‘cosmic education’.
-Below is a summary of areas that children are exposed to throughout the elementary curriculum.
-For a detailed list of lessons children receive by grade, download our elementary curriculum PDF.
+With all areas of human knowledge being interrelated, the Montessori elementary curriculum does not approach schoolwork as distinct subject areas but instead enables students to discover the interrelationship between subject areas and understand how math, language, science, and history are important and all work together.
+These associations give children a framework for understanding how the world works as a whole and where they stand concerning the Universe which is why we refer to the elementary curriculum as ‘cosmic education’.
+Below is a summary of areas that the children learn throughout the elementary curriculum.

 Mathematics.jpg

-Materials used: numeration, commutative law, factors, multiples, fractions, long-multiplication, time, order of numbers, rounding, estimation, word problems, decimals, ratios, Cartesian coordinate system, prime and composite numbers, algebraic formulas, money, mean, medium, mode, range, squaring, cubing, prime factorization, ratio and proportions, absolute value, Eclid’s theorem, Integers, Pythagorean theorem.
+Lessons include: numeration, commutative law, factors, multiples, fractions, long-multiplication, time, order of numbers, rounding, estimation, word problems, decimals, ratios, Cartesian coordinate system, prime and composite numbers, algebraic formulas, money, mean, medium, mode, range, squaring, cubing, prime factorization, ratio and proportions, absolute value, Eclid’s theorem, Integers, and Pythagorean theorem.

 Geometry

 The study of geometry focuses on the shapes and angles in the world around us.
-Children use concrete materials to explore lines, angles, congruence, area, volume, and even the Pythagorean Theorem.
-Children always start with concrete materials and move towards the abstract, not only studying the concepts but also the formulas that accompany those concepts.
-This gives the children the tools to take their knowledge of geometry out into the world around them, recognizing angles, and lines in their environment, and using practical approaches to learning, such as calculating the area of doors, tables, and boxes.
+Children use concrete materials to explore lines, angles, congruence, area, volume, and the Pythagorean Theorem.
+Children start by using concrete materials and move towards the abstract, learning the concepts and corresponding formulas.
+This provides the children with the tools to take their knowledge of geometry out into the world around them, recognizing angles and lines in their environment, and using practical approaches to learning, such as calculating the area of doors, tables, and boxes.

-Materials Used: Pythagorean theorem, Euclid’s theorem, advanced angles, graphs, volume, polygons, transformations/symmetry, perimeter, area, volume, lines, triangles, measurement, surveys
+Lessons learned: Pythagorean theorem, Euclid’s theorem, advanced angles, graphs, volume, polygons, transformations/symmetry, perimeter, area, volume, lines, triangles, measurement, and surveys

 Science - volcano.jpg